Eyeless in Gaza (band): 1993-2014: full reformation and continued work

 Meanwhile, Martyn Bates would continue to release solo albums alongside the regular Eyeless albums, also recording three albums of Murder Ballads between 1994 and 1998 with M.J.
 Harris (Napalm Death/Scorn), and contributing vocals to Derek Jarman's The Last of England and The Garden.
 There would be a four-year gap between All Under the Leaves, the Leaves of Life and the next Eyeless in Gaza record, 2000's Song of the Beautiful Wanton (released on Soleilmoon, and described as "folk forms, sonic attacks, broken glass... a tapestry of barbed wire & blood flowers.").

-From this point onwards, Eyeless in Gaza would spend lengthy periods in the studio incubating new recording, although they would occasionally surface for concerts (accompanied by Elizabeth S.) In 2006, they released Summer Salt the first and eponymous volume of the Summer Salt & Subway Sun sessions, part of a "mammoth set of recordings" dealing with the concept of "The City (as) resolutely an outward manifestation of the human psyche" and later described as "Eyeless in a loose mood, stretching out - twin electrics, spiked & bustling guitar based pieces in the main."
+From this point onwards, Eyeless in Gaza would spend lengthy periods in the studio incubating new recording, although they would occasionally surface for concerts (accompanied by Elizabeth S.) In 2006, they released Summer Salt the first and eponymous volume of the Summer Salt & Subway Sun sessions, part of a "mammoth set of recordings" dealing with the concept of "The City (as) resolutely an outward manifestation of the human psyche".
 Summer Salt would be reissued in 2008 as half of the Summer Salt and Subway Sun double album: the second album, Subway Sun, being more pieces from the sessions.
 A third album from the sessions Wildcat Sun would follow for a box-set issue, and consisted of a single eighteen-minute track.
 2010's Answer Song & Dance compilation summarised the past fifteen years of development alongside a number of previously unreleased tracks.

-The "inward looking/reflective" Everyone Feels Like a Stranger followed in 2011, further exploring the band's psychedelic folk tendencies and working as "a collective meditation upon the double-edged sense of exhilaration and closeness that can occur when one enters that peculiar state of mind and being that being alone can sometimes give."
+The "inward looking/reflective" Everyone Feels Like a Stranger followed in 2011, further exploring the band's psychedelic folk tendencies.
 A sister album, Butterfly Attitude followed in 2012: as with its predecessor, it featured contributions from Elizabeth S. on voice and banjo.
-In contrast, 2014's "brash, strident" Mania Sour featured Bates and Becker alone and was considered another look-back to their post-punk roots via "a blend of clanging electrics and full-on percussion".
+In contrast, 2014's Mania Sour featured Bates and Becker alone and was considered another look-back to their post-punk roots.
 In 2012, Martyn Bates and Peter Becker appeared on "Right North" (2CD), of the international collective 48 Cameras.